-The Wave list is the entry surface for activation.
-It uses the same GET /events/ endpoint as the Lookout Events list, but presents events as “campaigns” with a Wave KPI strip — total / running / open / closed campaigns.
-Clicking a row opens the Campaign detail page.
+The Wave list (/campaigns/) is the entry surface for activation.
+It uses the same GET /events/ endpoint as the Lookout Events list, with Wave-specific filter defaults.
+Opening a row shows a drawer (desktop) or navigates to the full-page Campaign detail (mobile).

 What you’ll build